Go Back

 5. Ladle the hot brine into the jars using a funnel.
 Leave ½ inch of headspace.
 Use a chopstick or knife to release any air pockets in the jars.
 Wipe the rim with a paper towel and place the lid on the jar.
 Finger tighten the ring and use a jar lifter to lower the jar into the water bath canner.
 The jars need to be covered by at least one inch of water.

-6. Bring the water bath canner to a rolling boil and start a timer for 10 minutes.
+6. Bring the water bath canner to a rolling boil and start a timer for 15 minutes for quart jars, or 10 minutes for pints*.
 Remove the jars from the canner and transfer them to a heat-safe surface, like a baking sheet lined with a towel.
 Leave them alone for 12 hours (or even 24 hours).
 Remove the rings and test the lid seals before labeling and storing.

 7. The dill pickles will taste best if they sit for 6-8 weeks before opening to taste.
 Once the jar has been opened, store the pickles in the refrigerator.